someone-existing/Rain-simulation/README.md

 # Rain-simulation
-A simmple rain simulation written in C++ and raylib.
+A simple rain simulation written in C++ and raylib.